Unsolicited Offers Underprice U.S. Dental Practices by 50 Percent

 What Is a Marketed Process?#

-A marketed process is operationally defined by three conditions:
+A marketed process meets three conditions:

 - Practice prospectus prepared, with financials normalized, EBITDA disclosed, and lease structure documented